crypteron/crypteron-sql-clr-demo/README.md

-# Encryption and Decryption in SQL Server
+# Encryption on SQL Server

-This project demonstrates how you can perform encryption and decryption within SQL Server with proper key management techniques.
-Keys are automatically managed by Crypteron and by not stored them together with SQL Server or your application or with your cloud provider, you have much better security.
+Demonstrates how one can use Crypteron's data security platform inside SQL Server with proper key management techniques.
+Keys are fully decouples and automatically managed by Crypteron.
+They are not stored on SQL Server or inside your application or with your cloud provider, giving you far superior security.
 This way if you a web-application using Crypteron CipherDB or Crypteron CipherObject to protect it's database, your other business applications (like SSRS or SQL Stored Procs) can still work with that database.

-## Final usage
+## Wildcard searches

 Once you've deployed something like this demo to your crypteron protected SQL Server Database, you can use it very powerfully in multiple ways.